ecotg/Smple-Calculator/README.md

 - respect the priority of operators
 - don't have the right to use a math library of some sort that magically does it
 - don't have the right to use "eval" or new Function etc...

+#To Use:
+git clone <repo>
+npm start
+Navigate to localhost:8080